Belgrade: Demographics

-According to the 2022 census, the population of the city proper stands at 1,197,114, its contiguous urban area (including the adjacent settlements of Borča, Kaluđerica, and Surčin) has 1,298,661 inhabitants, while population of city's administrative area (often equated with its metropolitan area) totals 1,681,405 people.
+According to the 2022 census, the population of the city proper stands at 1,197,714, its contiguous urban area (including the adjacent settlements of Borča, Kaluđerica, and Surčin) has 1,298,661 inhabitants, while the population of the city's administrative area (often equated with its metropolitan area) totals 1,681,405 people.
 However, Belgrade's metropolitan area has not been defined, either statistically or administratively, and it sprawls into the neighboring municipalities of Pančevo, Pećinci, and Stara Pazova.

 Belgrade is home to many ethnicities from across the former Yugoslavia and the wider Balkans region.
 The main ethnic group comprising over 86% of the metropolitan population of Belgrade are Serbs (1,449,241).
 Some significant minorities include Roma (23,160), Yugoslavs (10,499), Gorani (5,249), Montenegrins (5,134), Russians (4,659), Croats (4,554), Macedonians (4,293), and ethnic Muslims (2,718).
 Many people came to the city as economic migrants from smaller towns and the countryside, while tens of thousands arrived as refugees from Croatia, Bosnia-Herzegovina and Kosovo, as a result of the Yugoslav wars of the 1990s.
 The most recent wave of immigration following the Russian invasion of Ukraine saw tens of thousands of Russians and Ukrainians register their residence in Serbia, majority of them in Belgrade.